-February 2019 will see the beginning of an ambitious two and a half year project to catalogue the books and archive collections within the Hull Local Studies Library and make them accessible to visitors at the History Centre, online and through exhibitions and wider community engagement.
+This two and a half year project aims to catalogue the books and archive collections within the Hull Local Studies Library at Hull History Centre.
+It has been funded by the James Reckitt Library Trust.

-The team will be sharing their experiences and discoveries via the History Centre blog as the project progresses.
+The project team are sharing their experiences and discoveries via the History Centre blog.